thisdougb/thisdougb.github.io/_posts/2016-07-09-Avoiding-Bloated-Roles-In-Ansible.md

 Imagine the palm of your hand is the core component, and the fingers are the tasks that combine to make it a *hand*.
 If my *component* is nginx, then I can think of the fingers as the stock nginx.conf, installed state and service state.
 Such a component is reusable, anywhere.
+My hand is always a hand, never sometimes a foot.

 ```
 ---